bioinformatics-potsdam/pacbiohifi/README.md

 # streamlit-pacbiohifi
-a streamlit component for reading and plotting the PacBioHiFi sequencing reads.
+- a streamlit component for reading and plotting the PacBioHiFi sequencing reads.
+- new components added such as
+   -- filter read length and write filtered fasta reads.
+   -- read visualization pre and post filtering.
+   -- pattern matching.
+   -- specific region extractor.

 To run the application, use
 ```